bustle/bluestream/README.md

 `filter([opts:Options,] fn: async (data[, enc]) => boolean): FilterStream`

-Create a new FilterStream.
-The function should return a boolean to indicate whether the data value should pass to the next stream
+Creates a new FilterStream which accepts a function that takes data and encoding as arguments and returns a boolean to indicate whether the data value should pass to the next stream

 Options: Same as `transform`